lemuellew/Ghidra-Compiler-Specification-Document/pdf/Compiler Specification.md

 #### 6.3.1 \<input>

 The `<input>` tag lists the resources used to pass input parameters to a function with this prototype.
-The varnodes used for passing are selected by an *allocation strategy* (See [the section called “Describing Parameters and Allocation Strategies”](cspec_parampass.html#strategy)) from among the resources specified here.
+The varnodes used for passing are selected by an *allocation strategy* (See the section called “Describing Parameters and Allocation Strategies” )from among the resources specified here.
 The `<input>` tag contains a list of `<pentry>` sub-tags describing the varnodes.
 Depending on the allocation strategy, the ordering is typically important.

-The *killedbycall* attribute if true indicates that all storage locations listed in the `<input>` should be considered as killed by call (See [the section called “”](cspec_parampass.html#killedbycall)).
+The *killedbycall* attribute if true indicates that all storage locations listed in the `<input>` should be considered as killed by call (See the section called "\<killedbycall>").
 This attribute is optional and defaults to false.

 The *pointermax* attribute can be used if there is an absolute limit on the size of datatypes passed directly using the standard resources.
 If present and non-zero, the attribute indicates the largest number of bytes for a parameter.
 Bigger inputs are assumed to have a pointer passed instead.
 When a user specifies a function prototype with a big parameter, Ghidra will automatically allocate a storage location that holds the pointer.
 By default, this substitution does not occur, and large parameters go through the normal resource allocation process and are assigned storage that holds the whole value directly.